BiCroLab/iFISH-probe-design/usage.md

 ## Command line

-`FISH-ProDe` can also be run from command line by running the `fprode_dbquery` script, which allows to **identify the best FISH probe** in a specific genomic region.
+`iFISH-probe-design` can also be run from command line by running the `fprode_dbquery` script, which allows to **identify the best FISH probe** in a specific genomic region.
 Specifically, it provides a number of candidates from which the user can choose its favorite.
 If we run `fprode_dbquery -h` we get a useful recap of all the options:

 ```
 usage: fprode_dbquery [-h] [--description descr] [--feat_order fo]